jcranney/virtualpi/README.md

 ```
 This has the benefit of allowing multiple bots running on varied pdf sources.
 You can build the image once, then spin up a new container (changing the `./pdfs` directory and probably `.env`.

-Note that for now, the `.env` format is not compatible between `just run` and `docker run`.
 For Docker, remove the `export` and quotation marks from the `.env` file.
-TODO: fix this.
+TODO: fix this hack.